Get-aduser not recognized

 PS C:\WINDOWS\system32> $profile

-You can able to see, it returned me with the below path
+You can see that it returned me with the below path

 C:\Users\Bijay\Documents\WindowsPowerShell\Microsoft.PowerShellISE_profile.ps1

-3. The next step is, Navigate to C:\Users\Bijay\Documents\, You will not find a folder with the name WindowsPowerShell.
+3. The next step is to navigate to C:\Users\Bijay\Documents\.
+You will not find a folder with the name WindowsPowerShell.

 Since the folder is not present, create a folder with the name WindowsPowerShell, then you can use the text editor to create a file called Microsoft.PowerShell_profile.ps1 and add the below line